 If you would like to donate a collection or item to the Centre, please contact hec.info@lrfoundation.org.uk and the team will be in touch.

 Researchers are welcome to visit the Heritage & Education Centre library to view the latest edition of the Lloyd’s Register of Ships free of charge.
-Lloyd’s Register can provide information on vessels that are currently in service by using the Lloyd’s Register of Ships and our online Sea-Web subscription.
+Please note that the centre is temporarily closed to visitors.
+Lloyd’s Register can sometimes provide information on vessels that are currently in service by using the Lloyd’s Register of Ships and our online Sea-Web subscription.

 Yes, the Centre’s resources at 71 Fenchurch Street have a wealth of historical information on ships.
 Highlights of the collection include complete collections of Lloyd’s Register of Ships and Lloyd’s Register of Yachts as well as World Fleet Statistics, Casualty Returns and ship biographies.